Enhancements in EasyBuild v5.0¶

 Sources cloned with

-folder in the sources is inherently time-dependent as it contains information about the clone action itself, which hinders the creation of a reproducible tarball.
-Hence, EasyBuild 5.0 will create the archive of sources withkeep_git_dir
+keep_git_direnabled cannot be archived in a reproducible manner.
+Including the.gitfolder in the sources is inherently time-dependent as it contains information about the clone action itself, which hinders the creation of a reproducible tarball.
+Hence, EasyBuild 5.0 will create the archive of sources withkeep_git_dir, but their checksums cannot be validated across systems. -

 Reproducible archives are supported in uncompressed TAR format (

-).
+.tar) or for tarballs compressed with XZ compression (.tar.zx).
 The wide-spread GZip compression is not currently supported because its implementation injects metadata in the compressed archive that is time dependent. -

 Systems running EasyBuild with Python < 3.9 will skip checksum validation for sources from Git repos.
 Due to changes in the low-level code of the

-module in the Python base distribution, tarballs generated before version 3.9 result in archives with different contents than those generated in Python 3.9+.
+tarfilemodule in the Python base distribution, tarballs generated before version 3.9 result in archives with different contents than those generated in Python 3.9+.

 Easyconfigs found in the repository of EasyBuild that contain sources from Git

-have already been updated to use reproducible
+repos without keep_git_dir have already been updated to use reproducible

 tarballs.
-Archives will be created in .tar.xz
+Archives will be created in .tar.xz format and checksums will be

 validated on Python 3.9+.
 Therefore, beware that EasyBuild 5.0 might generate